SkylineCommunications/dataminer-docs/develop/DSI/DSIOpenConfig/DSI_OpenConfig_Middleware.md

 ### Disconnecting

 To disconnect from the endpoint, you can call [Disconnect](xref:Skyline.DataMiner.Helper.OpenConfig.Api.GnmiClient.Disconnect).
-As GnmiClient implements [IDisposable](xref:System.IDisposable) you can call [Dispose](xref:Skyline.DataMiner.Helper.OpenConfig.Api.GnmiClient.Dispose) on the client as well, which will call the [Disconnect](xref:Skyline.DataMiner.Helper.OpenConfig.Api.GnmiClient.Disconnect) for you.
+As GnmiClient implements [IDisposable](xref:System.IDisposable), you can call [Dispose](xref:Skyline.DataMiner.Helper.OpenConfig.Api.GnmiClient.Dispose) on the client as well, which will call the [Disconnect](xref:Skyline.DataMiner.Helper.OpenConfig.Api.GnmiClient.Disconnect) for you.

 To disconnect when the element has stopped, you can use the QAction's Dispose.